 - Preparing for and participating in an interview with our CELTA course tutor.

-- Producing an extended piece of written work.
+- Producing a piece of written work.

 - Completing the pre-course tasks.

 - Doing the recommended reading.

 The course is intensive over 12 weeks.
 Since it’s a blended learning course you will be studying in your own time for 10-15 hours per week.
 Contact time will be on Sundays by Zoom for 5 hours of teaching practice with live students online, feedback from your tutors and help with lesson planning.
 Expect your weeks to be taken up with planning, teaching, reflecting on lessons and completing four written assignments.
 From the beginning you will be an active participant in your own training and development.

 After the course - the CELTA Certificate

 If successful, a few days after the course, you will receive an electronic version of your end-of-course report, which contains your final recommended grade.
 This acts as a reference from your course tutor and can be used to start applying for jobs until the hard copy of your CELTA certificate arrives from Cambridge English.
 You can expect the official certificate to arrive within two months of completing the course.

 Your tutors are all qualified to Diploma level in the Teaching of English to Speakers of Other Languages (TESOL) and as such possess years of experience in the field of ELT.
 In addition, they are certified by Cambridge English and regularly undergo training and professional development to ensure they continue to improve.
 They combine professional expertise with an enthusiastic and encouraging approach to training.

 The CELTA assessment is made not only on your ability to teach and your language awareness, but also on your overall professional attitude and behaviour.
 You will be assessed by the course tutors but the course will also be moderated by an external assessor who visits the course for quality assurance purposes.

 The overall assessment aims for each unit are that you should be able to: